Artist Statement

 Trying to find that unattainable perfect painting.

-Throughout the years I always come back to the same themes: connection, longing, love, loss – be those for human touch and affection, or a return to nature.
+Throughout the years I always come back to the same themes: connection, longing, love, loss, hope.